isee4xai/iSeeExplainerLibrary/README.md

 ![Screenshot (158)](https://user-images.githubusercontent.com/71895708/174875691-fe9509e0-8281-4890-953b-7d88c5e87a69.png)

-#### About the Parameters
+## About the Parameters

+The required parameters may be different depending on the explainer, so it is recommended to see the documentation provided by the get method of the explainer being used.

+- **id**: the *id* is a 10-character long string composed of letters and/or numbers.
+It is used to access the server space dedicated to the model to be explained.
+This space is a folder with the same name of the id located in the *Models* folder.
+This folder is created by the "Model AI Library" when a user uploads a model file (or an external URL), the training data (if required), and specific information about the model:
+	- _Model File_: The trained prediction model given as a compressed file.
+The extension must match the backend being used i.e. a .pkl file for Scikit-learn (use Joblib library), .pt for PyTorch, or .h5 for TensorFlow models.
+For models with different backends, it is possible to upload a .pkl, but it is necessary that the prediction function of the model is called 'predict'.
+	- _Data File_: Pandas DataFrame containing the training data given as a .pkl file (use Joblib library).
+The target class must be the last column of the DataFrame.
+Only needed for tabular data models.
+	- _Model Info_: Json file containing the characteristics of the model.
+Some characteristics must be always specified, such as the backend of the model.
+Others are optional, such as the names of the features for tabular data, the categorical features, the labels of the output classes, etc. Please refer to the *model_info_attr.txt* file to see the currently defined attributes.

+Regardless of the provided files, **all the methods require an id to be provided**.

+-**url**: External URL of the prediction function.
+This parameter provides an alternative when the model owners do not want to upload the model file.
+The URL is ignored if a model file was uploaded to the server.
+This related server must be able to handle a POST request receiving a (multi-dimensional) array of N data points as inputs (instances represented as arrays).
+It must return a array of N outputs (predictions for each instance).
+Refer to the _External URL Examples_ if you want to quickly create a service using flask to implement this method.

 ## Adding new explainers to the catalogue

-**1)**	In order to add a new explainer, you have to create a new Resource.
-First, go to the _resources_ folder and select the folder corresponding to the data type of the explainer you want to add (If your explainer works with a different data type, please add the corresponding folder to the resources folder).
-For illustration purposes, we will add a new explainer, LIME tabular.
+**1)**	To add a new explainer, it is necessary to create a new Resource.
+First, go to the _resources/explainers_ folder and select the folder corresponding to the data type of the explainer you want to add (If your explainer works with a different data type, please add the corresponding folder to the resources folder).
+For illustration purposes, we will walk through the steps of adding a "new" explainer (LIME tabular).

 **2)**	Inside the appropriate folder, ***create a new .py file*** with the name of your explainer.
-In our case, we create the lime.py file  inside _/resources/tabular/_ .
+In our case, we create the lime.py file  inside _resources/explainers/tabular/_ .

-**3)**	Create a class for the explainer that represents a resource.
+**3)**	Create a class for the explainer.
 This class needs to have ***two different methods: post and get***.
 In our example:

 ```python
 from flask_restful import Resource